jeremyandrews/argus/README.md

 - `OLLAMA_HOST`: Optionally specify a custom hostname for the Ollama API.
 - `OLLAMA_MODEL`: Optionally specify an Ollama model to use.
 - `DATABASE_PATH`: Optionally specify a custom path to the SQLite database file.
 Default is `argus.db`.
+- `LLM_TEMPERATURE`: Optionally specify a temperature for the language model.
+Default is `0.0`.

 ## Installation